Deployment For Dumbasses (Like Me): “Heavy Support” (Shooty) Units

 To Reserve, or Not to Reserve?

-Usually, you’ll want to have your shooty Heavy Support units on the table at the beginning of the game, so that they can hopefully fire each turn.
-Unless the mission you’re running makes you keep Heavy Support units off the board, you probably don’t want to put them in Reserve.
+Usually, you’ll want to have your shooty Heavy Support units on the table at the beginning of the game, so that they can hopefully fire each turn, of which you only get 5-7 in a standard mission.
+So, unless the mission makes you keep Heavy Support units off the board, you probably don’t want to put them in Reserve.

 But those are special cases.
 Almost always, you’ll want to start your shooty Heavy Support on the board.